nbondarczuk/go-gin-server/README.md

 ### Kubernetes deployment

-The k8s deployment is done with docker/deploy target.
-It creates 3 node service.
+The k8s deployment is done with minikube/* target.
+It creates 3 node service using minikube.